 Often at public events we're asked for advice about availability of boat trips and other waterways activities so we've produced a summary of contacts which you can download via this link.

-Funding Appeal by Shrewsbury & Newport Canals Trust
+New HLF bid by Shrewsbury & Newport Canals Trust

 Get in touch